Stocks on tenterhooks as uncertainty rules ahead of Trump tariffs

-HONG KONG: Asian markets edged up on Wednesday (Apr 2) as nervous investors brace for Donald Trump's wave of tariffs later in the day, though speculation about what he has in store is stoking uncertainty on trading floors.
+HONG KONG: Equity markets were mixed on Wednesday (Apr 2) as nervous investors brace for Donald Trump's wave of tariffs later in the day, with speculation about what he has in store stoking uncertainty on trading floors.

 Equities have been battered leading up to the United States president's announcement - which he has dubbed "Liberation Day" - with warnings that friend and foe are in the crosshairs after what he says is years of "ripping off" the United States.